Steven Milloy

 Steven J. Milloy is an American lawyer, lobbyist, author, and former Fox News commentator.
-Milloy is the founder and editor of the blog JunkScience.com where he publishes articles that oppose and attack environmental and public health science.
-His close financial and organizational ties to tobacco and oil companies have been the subject of much criticism, as Milloy consistently disputes the scientific consensus on climate change and the health risks of second-hand smoke.
+Milloy is the founder and editor of the blog JunkScience.com, where he publishes articles that oppose and attack environmental and public health science.
+His close financial and organizational ties to tobacco and oil companies have been the subject of criticism, as Milloy consistently disputes the scientific consensus on climate change and the health risks of second-hand smoke.

-Milloy has been employed at a number of think tanks.
-In the 1990s he worked at The Advancement of Sound Science Center (TASSC) which established by Philip Morris Companies Inc. to counter legislation against second-hand smoke, eventually becoming its director in 1997.
+Milloy has been employed at many think tanks.
+In the 1990s, he worked at The Advancement of Sound Science Center (TASSC), which was established by Philip Morris Companies Inc. to counter legislation against second-hand smoke, eventually becoming its director in 1997.
 He was an adjunct scholar at the libertarian Cato Institute from the 1990s until the end of 2005 and an adjunct scholar at the Competitive Enterprise Institute from 2005 to 2009.
 He began contributing to Fox News in 2000.
-Since 2020 Milloy has served on the board of the Heartland Institute.
-As of 2023 Milloy is a Senior Policy Fellow with the Energy & Environment Legal Institute.
+Since 2020, Milloy has served on the board of the Heartland Institute.
+As of 2023 Milloy is a senior policy fellow with the Energy and Environment Legal Institute.

 Education

-Milloy holds a B.A. in Natural Sciences from Johns Hopkins University, a Master of Health Sciences in Biostatistics from the Johns Hopkins University School of Hygiene and Public Health, a Juris Doctor from the University of Baltimore, and a Master of Laws from the Georgetown University Law Center.
+Milloy holds a B.A. in natural sciences from Johns Hopkins University, a Master of Health Sciences in biostatistics from the Johns Hopkins University School of Hygiene and Public Health, a Juris Doctor from the University of Baltimore, and a Master of Laws from the Georgetown University Law Center.